MicrosoftDocs/power-automate-docs/articles/sharepoint-overview.md

 ## SharePoint triggers and actions

 You can use SharePoint triggers to start flows that monitor changes made to a SharePoint list or library.
-For a full list, go to [SharePoint triggers](https://docs.microsoft.com/sharepoint/dev/business-apps/power-automate/sharepoint-connector-actions-triggers#sharepoint-triggers).<!--note from editor: Suggested.-->
+For a full list, go to [SharePoint triggers](https://docs.microsoft.com/sharepoint/dev/business-apps/power-automate/sharepoint-connector-actions-triggers#sharepoint-triggers).

 ![A screenshot that shows some SharePoint triggers such as "When an item is created"](./media/overview-sharepoint/sharepoint-triggers.png)